one-pace/one-pace-wiki/style-guide.md

 - Soundtracking/Soundtracker
 - Raws/Raw Provider

-# 4. Practices
+# 4. Timing
 ## 4.1.
 Lines
+## 4.1.1.
+Line length
-1. Lines may never be over two rows.
+Lines may never be over two rows.
 Lines that exceed two rows should be rephrased or split into two.

+## 4.1.2.
+Character dialogue
-2. Each line may only contain one character's dialog.
+Each line may only contain one character's dialog.
 If multiple characters are speaking at the same time, use the Secondary style.

 ## 4.2.
 Infoboxes
 ### 4.2.1.
 Dialogue